S-i-d-d-h-a-n-t/Nlp-to-SQL/README.md

 # Automated B2B Client Reporting & Query Engine

 A production-grade natural language query engine that bridges the gap between non-technical business users and a relational database.
-Ask a business question in plain English — get back validated SQL, raw data, and a clean business summary.
+Ask a business question in plain English, get back validated SQL, raw data, and a clean business summary.
 Powered by **Gemini 2.5 Flash** and built with **FastAPI**.

 ---